MatthewOCallaghan/cakes-by-katie/README.md

 - SEO (compare with competitors)
 - Links from cakes on home page to portfolio page modal
 - Maybe some text on top of header video (certainly a "Scroll down" button at least)
-- Only one FAQ open at a time